 While the pricing looks reasonable, when compared with is rivals like Microsoft Power BI, the pricing is higher.
 Also, consider the fact that Microsoft throws its enormous weight behind the BI solution with full-fledged Office 365 support.
 This makes the Microsoft solution a far better proposition than Tableau.

-Our verdict – The best way to improve adoption without feeling too much of a cost pinch will be to start with the free/trial version.
+The best way to improve adoption without feeling too much of a cost pinch will be to start with the free/trial version.
 This will help you understand how the tool behaves with your existing systems, file formats, and processes.
 Once you are satisfied, you can move to the Desktop version and build your BI workspace from there.

 From amongst all the BI tools we have worked with, we found Tableau to be truly mature self-service BI tool.
 The sleek design and its ability to keep in line with evolving trends have made it a favourite amongst BI and analytics experts all over the world.
 With a host of user-friendly features, there are many functions not commonly available in competitive products.